 There was a time in my son’s life when he was contemplating some heavy decisions about his then upcoming marriage.
 Yes, my son spoke to both my husband and me about what he was wrestling with, but his first thought was to go to this beloved mentor.
 I thank God for this awesome man who has so touched our family.

 Whether we want to believe it or not, our teens don’t want to tell us everything.
 They need people who will pour into them and bridge the gap just like this Godly man did for us.

 Dare You to start looking for adults outside the family to create connection for your teens.
 I guarantee it will be worth the time invested!

 “Let go…and let God”,

-Kids will be back in school soon and it’s a great time to get a group of moms together to grow in your parenting.
+Kids are back in school (at least some of them) and it’s a great time to get a group of moms together to grow in your parenting–even if it is on-line.
 Why not grab a copy of With All Due Respect: 40 Days to a More Fulfilling Relationship with Your Teens & Tweens and go through the book?
 Churches across the country are using it in their Women’s Bible Studies as well as their parenting groups.
 In 9 weeks you’ll have built a community to lean on during your parenting struggles.
 And if you have great kids already, you’ll still grow as you move into the launch phase of parenting.
 If nothing else, we know that the book will help you grow in your relationship with God.
 Try it!
 We Dare You!

 Want to lead with confidence?
 Check out our With All Due Respect Leader’s Guide.